hpssjellis/particle-photon-raspberry-pi-iot/README.md

 Advanced:

-Change the web page name to just index.html and upload to https://build.phonegap.com/ to make an Android, Windows or iOS App.
+Upload the github site to https://build.phonegap.com/ to make an Android, Windows or iOS App.
 (Note: iOS has a yearly fee of $100.00)